 How Do Payments On A Credit Card Work?

 You can avoid paying interest on your credit card by paying off the full balance by the statement due date.
-This grace period, according to the Credit CARD Act of 2009, is a period of at least 21 days where your purchases do not accrue any interest.
+This grace period, according to the Credit CARD Act of 2009, is at least 21 days and your purchases do not accrue any interest.

 While only paying the minimum payment is still great your for credit score, it’s bad for your wallet.
 The longer that you take to pay off your balance, the more you will end up paying due to interest fees.